angular/material-adaptive/pesto/README.md

-## Snapshots for the PEST Adaptive Template:
+## Snapshots for the PESTO Adaptive Template:

 #### Progressive Enhancement - Main View (Gridlist with Cards)